ringcentral/ringcentral-softphone-ts/README.md

 #### Code style

-We use `deno fmt && deno lint --fix` to format and lint all code.
+We use `yarn lint` to format and lint all code.

 #### Docs